 SolarizeRVA is Viridiant’s new campaign to help the greater Richmond region transition to clean solar power generated right here in our community.

-Solar can be a great solution – in the right place at the right time.
+Solar can be a great solution.
 SolarizeRVA is here to provide the knowledge and tools you need for determining if solar panels are right for you.
 What makes for a good roof?
 How is the relationship with the utility managed?
 Are batteries needed?
 Are there any incentives?
 What about damage, insurance, and reliability?
 Who can do the installation?

 Viridiant’s staff have decades of experience making homes energy-smart, healthy, and comfortable.
 We can help you cut through the noise to make decisions that best meet your goals.